Adult Faith Formation

 Catholic Adult Faith Essentials

-Join Jack and Karen Henz – our parish’s husband and wife catechist team: Certified Catechist Trainers and Graduates of Kino Catechetical Institute – to learn more about your Catholic faith or to earn a Catechist’s Certificate!
+Join Jack and Karen Henz—our parish’s husband and wife catechist team: Certified Catechist Trainers and Graduates of Kino Catechetical Institute—to learn more about your Catholic faith!

 Essentials of the Catholic Faith classes are for:

-- All Catholic Adults who are interested in learning more about their faith, growing closer to Jesus, and who may be seeking answers to questions they have been asked by others.
-This is not an introduction to Catholicism.
+• All Catholic adults who are interested in learning more about their faith, growing closer to Jesus and who may be seeking answers to questions they have been asked by others.
+This more than an ‘Introduction to Catholicism’ for those wanting to become Catholic in an RCIA/OCIA program.

 Franciscan at Home